-Founded as Manchester Football Club in 1860, eleven years before the formation of the RFU, the club is one of the oldest open rugby clubs in the world along with Blackheath and Liverpool.
+Founded as Manchester Football Club in 1860, eleven years before the formation of the RFU, the club is one of the oldest open rugby clubs in the world along with Blackheath, Richmond and Liverpool.

 Manchester played in the environs of the city until the early 1970s before teaming up with the local cricket club, Cheadle Hulme CC, to move to their current ground to the south of the city; the twenty three acre site providing in addition for the playing of squash.

 At the start of league rugby Manchester found themselves in the North West Two league and over some ten seasons rose through six leagues to compete in the National One league for five seasons.
-In 2013-14, the club is competing in RFU South Lancs & Cheshire One.
+In 2017-18, the club is competing in RFU North One West following promotion from South Lancs & Cheshire One as the 2016-17 Champions.

 Time and the game move on; there may be fewer Internationals who grace the club, but the game remains strong, with hundreds of youngsters turning out on Sundays and the club also supporting a thriving Women & Girls section.